The3DP/VerseData-KJV/README.md

 ---

+## Bible verse for August 9th, 2026 (*2nd Timothy 3:16-17, KJV*):
+> ✞ **"All scripture is given by inspiration of God,
+> and is profitable for doctrine for reproof, for correction,
+> for instruction in righteousness: that the man of God
+> may be perfect, throughly furnished unto all good works."**

 ## Bible verse for August 8th, 2026 (*Matthew 12:37, KJV*):
 > ✞ **"For by thy words thou shalt be justified,
 > and by thy words thou shalt be condemned."**